LostArtefacts/TRX/README.md

 - added a flag indicating if new game plus is unlocked to the player config which allows the player to select new game plus or not when making a new game
 - added weapons to Lara's empty holsters on pickup
 - added options to quiet or mute music while underwater
+- changed weapon pickup behavior when unarmed to set any weapon as the default weapon, not just pistols
 - fixed keys and items not working when drawing guns immediately after using them
 - fixed counting the secret in The Great Pyramid
 - fixed running out of ammo forcing Lara to equip pistols even if she doesn't carry them